-Decisions about the structure of the global value creation networks can have long-term and far-reaching consequences for businesses.
-They must therefore take place on the basis of a supply chain strategy that is supported by a stringent vision and derived from the company goals and corporate strategy.
+Decisions on the structure of global value networks have long-term and far-reaching consequences for companies.
+They must therefore be based on a supply chain strategy that is supported by the corporate vision and derived from the corporate strategy.

-- Objectives and measured parameters for the supply chain
+- What are the targets and metrics for the supply chain?

-- Process design and the liability of process models
+- Process design and the binding nature of process models

 - Principles of cooperation with external partners

-- Definition and integration of the IT strategy
+- Selection and detailing of the final supply chain strategy